 McCain Foods 2022 Sustainability Report Spotlights Key Progress & Opportunity for Sustainable, Regenerative Food Production

 TORONTO, Jan.
-25, 2023 /PRNewswire/ -- Today McCain Foods Limited (McCain) released its Sustainability Report, underpinning its commitment to producing delicious, planet-friendly food.
+25, 2023 /CNW/ - Today McCain Foods Limited (McCain) released its Sustainability Report, underpinning its commitment to producing delicious, planet-friendly food.

 The report includes the organizations sustainability results from the past Fiscal Year, demonstrating how McCain is responding to the challenges faced by climate change, its priority on enhancing soil health and farming partners' transition to more regenerative practices.
 Key strategic investments have also enabled the growth of plant-forward product innovations.
 This year, the report is reinforced by a strengthened approach aligning to the Global Reporting Initiative (GRI) standard.